Cadogan Petroleum Plc - Loan to Proger Managers & Partners srl

 Loan to Proger Managers & Partners srl

-Cadogan Petroleum plc ("Cadogan"), the London Stock Exchange listed independent oil and gas company, reports that despite an additional 3-week extension given to Proger Managers & Partners ("PMP") to comply with their duties for the reimbursement of the Loan, principal and interest accrued, the Company has not received payment or supplemental proposal for the repayment of the loan.
+Cadogan Petroleum plc ("Cadogan"), the London Stock Exchange listed independent oil and gas company, reports that the announcement released yesterday by Proger Managers & Partners Srl and Proger Spa is totally groundless.

-In this context, PMP has been in default since 25 February 2021, being the Maturity Date of the Loan Agreement.
+Proger Managers & Partners are using a dilatory tactic to delay the reimbursement of the Loan.

-With effect from today, Cadogan will engage all the necessary legal actions to protect the interests of the Company and all of the Company's stakeholders via the competent authorities.
+Cadogan restates that according to the Loan Agreement, Proger Managers & Partners have been in default since 25 February 2021, being the Maturity Date.
+As already announced, Cadogan will engage all the necessary legal actions to protect the interests of the Company and all of the Company's stakeholders via the necessary competent authorities.

 ENDS